Markus Nutivaara: Playing career

+Prior to the 2025–26 season, Nutivaara announced that he would try to make a comeback as a professional player, and on 29 July 2025 Oulun Kärpät announced that Nutivaara had signed a one-year deal with the club.

 International play

 He made his debut with the Finnish national team at the 2015 Channel One Cup in Prague and Moscow.
 On 30 April 2018, Nutivaara was selected to participate in his first IIHF sanctioned event for Finland at the 2018 World Championships in Denmark.